 The History of Anji Bai Cha

-While the cultivation of Anji Bai Cha began in the 1980s, the story of this rare and exquisite tea starts much earlier.
+The cultivation of Anji Bai Cha began in the 1980s.
+However, many connect the story of this rare and exquisite tea to a much earlier time.
 Eight hundred years ago, to be precise.
-During the Song Dynasty in China, Anji Bai Cha green tea was the most revered tea.

-It wasn't until the 1970s that a single Anji Bai Cha tea bush was found in Anji County.
-From the single tea bush, all cuttings were made and further propagated.
-Slowly, the grandeur of Anji Bai Cha green tea was revived.
-It is once again one of China's most prized teas.
+It wasn't until the 1980s that a single Anji Bai Cha tea bush was found in Anji County.
+To preserve the rare mutation, all cuttings were made and further propagated from that single tea bush.
+Today, Anji Bai Cha is one of China's most prized teas.

 How Is Anji Bai Cha Green Tea Processed?